nhahuynh/nha-huynh-ai-portfolio/README.md

 ### Computer Vision (ITAI 1378)

 - [Object Detection System](link-to-project) - Real-time detection using YOLO
-- [Image Segmentation](link-to-project) - Semantic segmentation with U-Net
+- [Visual Language Models](link-to-project) - Implement zero-shot classification and caption generation using VLMs

 ### Artificial Intelligence in Cybersecurity (ITAI 1372)

+These are the challenges I have completed to implement artificial intelligence with cybersecurity.

 - [Advent of Cyber 2023](https://tryhackme.com/room/adventofcyber2023) - 24 cybersecurity challenges with emphasis on machine learning and AI
 - [Open AI - Prompt Injection Attacks](https://prompting.ai.immersivelabs.com/) - series of labs to practice prompt injection attacks on AI agents